-I’m not a huge fan of being out at night in foreign cities, so I headed back to my hostel with a meal from the SPAR on the corner.
+I’m not a huge fan of being out at night in foreign cities.
 But if you are travelling in summer or with a companion, my sources tell me (a.k.a the tour guide) that Tkalčićeva and Skalinska Streets are the places to be.
 There are many restaurants and bars in this area.

 With the shorter daylight hours and only having one day in Zagreb, I definitely didn’t see everything.
-The owner at my hostel said Mirogoj Cemetery is a must-see, and apparently it’s rated as one of Europe’s most beautiful cemeteries.
+The owner at my hostel said Mirogoj Cemetery is a must-see and apparently it’s one of Europe’s most beautiful cemeteries.
 I also heard very good things about the Museum of Illusions.

 If you’re looking for cheap accommodation in Zagreb, check out Dots Hostel.
 I booked a private room with a shared bathroom.
 When I first arrived, I was a little sceptical as it is actually located inside a residential building.
-But once you walk up the flight of stairs, you’re greeted with a beautiful modern space.
+But once you walk up the flight of stairs, a beautifully modern space greets you.
 It’s a family-owned business and everyone I met was extremely welcoming and friendly.
 My room was very large and bright too.
 Highly recommend!